MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 To simulate event that are normally sent through the C API, use the Event Queue Mock API from your mock.

-The Event Queue Mock API dependency must be added to the :ref:`module.ivy <mmm_module_description>` of your MicroEJ Mock project.
+The Event Queue Mock API dependency must be added to the project build file of your MicroEJ Mock project.

 .. code-block:: xml